Renault Primaquatre

-The Renault Primaquatre is an automobile produced from 1931 to 1941 by Renault, the last car built before Louis Renault's death in 1944.
+The Renault Primaquatre is an automobile produced from 1931 to 1941 by Renault.
+It was the last car built before Louis Renault's death in 1944.

 First Generation

 The Primaquatre was first exhibited on 29 December 1930 as the Type KZ6, being a development from to the KZ series.
 Its 4-cylinder engine was of 2120 cc providing a published maximum output of 35 hp at 2900 rpm.
 The claimed maximum speed was 100 km/h.
 The rear wheels were driven via an unsynchronised 3-speed manual transmission.